 While there are many similarities between credit cards and charge cards (those with no preset spending limits), there are some very important differences between the two.
 Those include what happens when you carry a balance — by not paying your entire bill that month — and how your spending can affect your credit score.

-For rates and fees of the cards mentioned in this post, please visit the following links: The Platinum Card® from American Express (Rates & Fees), American Express® Gold Card (Rates & Fees), and Ink Business Premier® Credit Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: American Express Platinum Card® (Rates & Fees), and American Express® Gold Card (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.